floating/frame/README.md

 <img src="/asset/png/FrameExample0-6-3.png?raw=true" />

 Frame is a web3 platform that creates a secure system-wide interface to your chains and accounts.
-Now any browser, command-line, or native application has the ability to access to web3.
+Now any browser, command-line, or native application has the ability to access web3.

 ### Features